mightyBroccoli/bl-imp/README.md

 ```

 #### without any arguments
-Running `bl-imp` without any arguments, cause the tool to update the local cache and the corresponding etag file.
-After
+Running `bl-imp` without any arguments, cause the tool to update the local cache and etag file.
+After that the tool will
-that the tool will exit with the exit code `2` followed by the help message to stderr.
+exit with the exit code `2` followed by the help message to stderr.

 ```bash
 no outfile assigned